-To guard against disintermediation, remain relevant, and add value, intermediaries must have much closer, more direct relationships with their customers.
+To remain relevant and add value, intermediaries must have much closer, more direct relationships with their customers.
 They must also lower barriers to purchasing by making it easier, more convenient, or cheaper for customers to use an intermediary than go direct.

 Make it easier to buy

-Assuming they can get the attention of prospects, intermediates face two immediate problems in completing sales.
+Assuming they can get the attention of prospects, intermediates face two problems in completing sales:

-The first is getting the right information to customers so they can make an informed decision.
-The second is ensuring the purchase or onboarding process is smooth and convenient so that the sale goes through.
+- Ensuring the purchase or onboarding process is smooth so that the sale goes through.

 For an intermediary, having access to price and product information from more suppliers enables it to give more accurate, more useful, and of course faster quotes.
 The next step is to make this tool available for customers to use across multiple channels rather than keeping it for your own staff to use to produce quotes behind the scenes.